fela15/directInjectorPOC/README.md

 The program uses direct syscalls to perform the shellcode allocating/injection and the remote thread creation.
 The only imports are GetSystemInfo, RtlGetVersion and VirtualProtectEx.

-The shellcode can be easily generated using tools like donut (https://github.com/TheWover/donut/)
+The shellcode can be easily generated using tools like donut (https://github.com/TheWover/donut/).

+Current implementation allows downloading shellcode from a github repository using ssl sockets.

 ### Usage: